pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 - Metapod: (Note: You need at least 2 HAs for after this fight)
 	- Spam HA, finish with Tackle

-- Catch a flyer
+Catch a flyer:
 - Tackle then toss a Ball at any flyer except L8 Pidgey where you HA then toss a Ball
 - Exception: If only 2 HAs are left, then weaken L8 Pidgey with Leer + Tackle

 ## MT.
 MOON SPLIT